ANSSI-FR/cry-me/README.md

 not directly installable on target devices (which is not the case of debug packages).
 Signing `apk` release packages is out of the scope of the project, please refer to the appropriate Android resources to achieve this.

+You can also download the build bundle from the CI artifacts on the [github actions page](https://github.com/ANSSI-FR/cry-me/actions) as compilation of the application also runs in the CI.

 ### Compilation from scratch